FormationAI/dhall-bhat/README.md

 ### don’t define type class methods in their own files

 Rather than making each definition its own file, we tend to define methods within the instance.
 One reason for this is that there are often _multiple_ instances of a type class for a single type, so it’s not always clear which one should be “blessed” at the top-level.
 E.g., having two incompatible `Applicative` instances isn’t unusual, so defining a “./Foo/ap” can be confusing.
+See “Either/Sequential/applicative” and “Either/Parallel/applicative” for an example of how multiple instances are defined.

 It’s also the case that those methods don’t really have meaning outside of the laws that relate them to the type class, so we constrain the definition to where those laws apply.
-So we keep those names scoped to the classes, and then also expose them through “./Foo/package.dhall” module that provides names for all operations of a type.
+So we keep those names scoped to the classes, and then also expose them through “./Foo/terms.dhall” module that provides names for all operations of a type.

-**NB**: We will eventually [replace “package.dhall” with “terms.dhall”](https://github.com/FormationAI/dhall-bhat/issues/46).